capossele/SynchroniCityDataMarketplace/doc/user-guide.rst

 .. image:: ./images/user/catalog7.png
    :align: center

-Manage Product Specifications
+Manage Data Source Specifications
 -----------------------------

-Product Specifications represent the product being offered, both digital and physical.
-To list your product specifications go to *My Stock* section and click on *Product Specifications*
+Data Source Specifications represent the data source being offered.
+To list your data source specifications go to *My Stock* section and click on *Data source specifications*

 .. image:: ./images/user/product1.png
    :align: center
    :scale: 50%

-In the same way as catalogs, product specifications can be searched by keyword, sorted, or filtered by status and whether they are bundles or not.
-To filter or sort product specifications, click on *Filters*, choose the appropriate properties, and click on *Close*
+In the same way as catalogs, data source specifications can be searched by keyword, sorted, or filtered by status and whether they are bundles or not.
+To filter or sort data source specifications, click on *Filters*, choose the appropriate properties, and click on *Close*

 .. image:: ./images/user/product2.png
    :align: center